FSGpilot/frontend-styleguide/_components/fundament/grids/grids.md

 </pre>

 <h3>Example usage</h3>
 <p>You can modify the variables to your own custom values, or just use the mixins with their default values.
-Here’s an example of using the default settings to create a two-column layout with a gap between.</p>
+Here's an example of using the default settings to create a two-column layout with a gap between.</p>

 <pre>
 <code class="lang-scss">.example-container {